mmatyas/pegasus-frontend/README.md

 **Features you'd expect:** Gamepad support and config.
 Multiple aspect ratio support.
 Portable mode support.
 Live theme reload.
 Visible system informations.
 A clock in the corner.

+### License

+Pegasus Frontend is available under GPLv3 license.
+You can find the details in the [LICENSE](LICENSE.md) file.

+All trademarks, service marks, trade names, trade dress, product names and logos are property of their respective owners.
+All company, product and service names used in this product are for identification purposes only.
+Use of these names, logos, and brands does not imply endorsement.